-5. Failure to follow the Goal form and corresponding testing dates
+4. Failure to Follow the Goal Form and Corresponding Testing Dates

-(Exception: illness/family emergency) or more than one missing scheduled testing date and/or adjustment to Goal sheet per course, will result in a meeting with the HSE department chair to discuss ways for the students continued success.
+(Exception: illness/family emergency) One missing scheduled testing date and/or adjustment to Goal sheet per course, will result in a meeting with the instructor and documented on a student counseling form.
+More than one adjustment to goal sheet will result in a meeting with the HSE department chair to discuss ways for the students continued success and documents on Student counseling form.
+Continued adjustments may result in a Student Intervention Team (SIT) Meeting.